 - Accepting their offer.
 The insurance agent may be ready to give you an offer when they are on the phone with you.
 It is imperative that you do not accept this offer.
 Your lawyer will have a good idea of what type of compensation you deserve after an accident and you should always speak with them before accepting any type of settlement offer.

-Answers to the Most Commonly Asked Questions About Types of Evidence for Car Accident Claims
+Most Commonly Asked Questions About Car Accident Claims Evidence

 As it turns out, the most important piece of evidence in proving a claim in many car accident cases isn’t always the biggest or most serious one.
 The following list of the most commonly asked questions about types of evidence in car accident claims can provide you with the information you need to know about — information that you will need to give to a personal injury attorney to win your case so that you can move on with your life after an accident like this.